 Come on you raver, you seer of visions, come on you painter, you piper, you prisoner, and shine!’

 Writer(s): Roger Waters, Richard William Wright, David Jon Gilmour

 Copyright: Roger Waters Music Overseas Ltd., Pink Floyd Music Publr.
 Inc., Artemis Muziekuitgeverij B.V.

-Tom giggled and hung onto me for the first verse, seeing himself in the words and giving him hope that he shined like a diamond.
-After the second verse, his mood darkened.
-He felt the threat of wearing out his welcome.
+Tom giggles and hangs onto me for the first verse, seeing himself in the words and giving him hope that he shines like a diamond.
+After the second verse, his mood darkens.
+He feels the threat of wearing out his welcome.

-He sat up and we sang to each other,
+He sits up and we sing to each other,

 “Remember when you were young